How much are you losing because of unpaid overtime?

-Now in its 8th year, Go Home On Time Day is a great way to remind ourselves that life doesn’t need to revolve solely around work.
+Now in its 15th year, Go Home On Time Day is a great way to remind ourselves that life doesn’t need to revolve solely around work.
 On this day, protect yourself against time theft: go home, exercise, cook a healthy meal, spend time with your family or your friends.

-Sign up today, and commit to Go Home On Time on Wednesday, November 23.
+Sign up today, and commit to Go Home On Time on Wednesday, November 22.
 We’ll send you an official Leave Pass and a reminder on the day.

-Now in its eighth year, Go Home on Time Day on Wednesday 23 November is a great way to
+Now in its fifteenth year, Go Home on Time Day on Wednesday 22nd November 2023 is a great way to

 The day was conceived in 2009 as a light-hearted way to start necessary conversations in our workplaces about work/life balance, the value of time, and time theft.

 Mark your calendar, and start planning how you will use the time off you are entitled to!
 Sign

 Invite your friends to participate, and help start the conversation about the value of time, a

 email: we’ll send you a whole information pack for your workplace.

 Download our Go Home on Time Day posters below to display in your workplace.
 Or get your whole

-Signup for Go Home on Time Day and we’ll send you an official leave pass.
+Sign up for Go Home on Time Day and we’ll send you an official leave pass.